Blog //

 As NormCyber CTO Paul Cragg notes, “The letter is a polite nudge with a serious undertone.
 Cyber cannot be isolated as an IT issue.
 It must be woven into the business fabric.
 Boards that wait for regulation to force action will already be behind.”

 The government’s letter is therefore best understood as a line in the sand.
 And the Bill now in Parliament is the legislative follow-through.
-Together they signal that resilience is no longer optional.
+Together they signal that a cyber resilience strategy is no longer optional.
 It’s commercial.

 For years, cyber has been positioned through fear, uncertainty and doubt (affectionately referred to as FUD).
 But fear has never stopped a breach.
 Discipline has.